SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mariadb-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for MariaDB Collection.
+In this step, you will configure the yaml required for MariaDB Collection.
 Path of the log file configured to capture MariaDB logs is needed to be given here.

 The files are typically located in `/var/log/mariadb/`.
 If you're using a customized path, check the respective conf file (default location: `/etc/my.cnf`) for this information.
 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.